Language

 What is a typical waste factor?

-A waste factor of 10-15% is standard for most woodworking projects.
-This accounts for saw kerf, defects, knots, and end trimming.
+A waste factor of 10–15% is standard for most woodworking projects, covering saw kerf, defects, knots, and end trimming.
+For complex cuts or lower-grade lumber, consider 15–20%.
+The calculator defaults to 10% and lets you set anything from 0 to 50%.

 What is the difference between nominal and actual lumber size?

 Nominal sizes (like "2×4") refer to the rough-cut dimensions before planing.
-The actual size after planing and drying is smaller.
+The actual size is smaller — a 2×4 is really 1.5" × 3.5".
+Board-foot calculations in the lumber industry typically use the nominal dimensions.

 Yes.
-Your material list, price per BF, and waste percentage are saved locally in your browser and automatically restored when you return.
+Your material list, price per board foot, and waste percentage are stored locally in your own browser and restored on your next visit.
+Nothing is sent to a server.

 Doyle formula: (D − 4)² × L / 16